beginning of content

 What are my healthcare rights?

-Healthcare rights make sure all people in Australia can get safe, high-quality healthcare.
-This includes patients and carers.
+Healthcare rights make sure all people in Australia get safe, high-quality healthcare.
+This includes people receiving care and carers.

 Watch this video about your healthcare rights.
 The video is made by the Australian Commission on Safety and Quality in Health Care.
 You can watch it in Auslan sign language if you have a hearing impairment.